zwq2018/Math-Reasoning-With-PLMs/README.md

       Tan, Zeqi  and
       Nong, Qingpeng  and
       Lu, Weiming",
-    editor = "Goldberg, Yoav  and
-      Kozareva, Zornitsa  and
-      Zhang, Yue",
     booktitle = "Findings of the Association for Computational Linguistics: EMNLP 2022", month = dec,
     year = "2022",